Government of Canada / Gouvernement du Canada

 • SOR/92-716, s.
 10(F)

-Every Crown corporation or public board set out in Schedule IV shall pay to the Consolidated Revenue Fund each month an amount equal to $0.04 for every $1,000 of the basic benefit of each participant who is employed by the Crown corporation or public board at any time during that month.
+A Crown corporation or public board that is not specified in Schedule III must pay to the Consolidated Revenue Fund each month an amount equal to $0.04 for every $1,000 of the basic benefit of each participant who is employed by the Crown corporation or public board at any time during that month.

 Payment for Reasonable Expenses